CommonAccord/Cmacc-Org/Doc/S/About/Conference/Stack/CRUD_0.md

 5.Ti=Render

 5.sec=Render is some forms of "read."
-Render has at least three formats - i) Print, ii) Doc and iii) Xray.
+Render has at least four formats - i) Print, ii) Doc, iii) Xray, iv) a list of each of the Key/Values used in the Doc view (complete Doc, but without object model).

 6.Ti=Access